 - Rebecca Green, Professor, William & Mary Law School, Williamsburg, VA

-The program will focus on identification and permitted uses on land impressed with the Public Trust Doctrine as defined by the USSCT in its famous 19th century Illinois Central decision.
+Identification and permitted uses on land impressed with the Public Trust Doctrine as defined by the USSCT in its famous 19th century Illinois Central decision is the focus of this program.
 PTD designation has become a background principle of a state’s law of property providing a safe haven for government preventing all economically beneficial use of PTD land without liability for a regulatory taking under Lucas v.
 South Carolina Coastal Commission.

 - David Lee Callies, Professor, University of Hawaii School of Law, Honolulu, HI

 - Richard Brian Epstein, New York, NY

 - Lee Ann Finnell, Professor, University of Chicago Law School